 Perhaps like me, you thought that the only benefits to solar panels were free electricity and a chance to help the environment.
 But not only that, any excess you generate can be sold back to the power companies.
 This is known as a FIT (Feed in Tariff) payment.
 Please note that these payments closed to new applicants on March 31st, 2019.

-My first step
+My first step towards installation

 I was spurred on to look at solar panels after reading a news article that IKEA offered them at a very good price.
 The advantage was, I could get a quote from their website without anybody calling at my house.
 So, I paid a visit to the IKEA website and used their handy tool to decide what I wanted.
 Within a couple of days, I received an email with my quote.

 Now, this price was subject to change after acceptance depending on whether they discover any issues at my house when they came to install.
-Not ideal because I’m not a fan of
+Not ideal because I’m not a fan of potentially nasty surprises.
+However, it still gave me a good idea on price.

 That means that the solar panels can only generate half of the energy needed to boil the kettle – the other half would have to come from the grid which means it would still be costing me!
 That is not what I want.
 Okay, so a kettle does use more electricity than many other appliances, but it goes to show how underpowered these panels are.